jsiek/deduce/README.md

       node(T, List<T>)
     }

-## The Natural Numbers
+## Natural Numbers

-The natural numbers are not a builtin type in Deduce but instead they are defined as a `union` type:
+Natural numbers are not a builtin type in Deduce but instead they are defined as a `union` type:

     union Nat {